 These crispy and flavorful air fryer salmon bites are coated in a healthy homemade teriyaki sauce and are so easy to make in less than 15 minutes.
-Serve with rice and veggies for a quick weeknight meal!
+Serve with rice and veggies for a quick, high-protein weeknight meal!

 This recipe is perfect for a quick weeknight dinner.
 You will be in and out of the kitchen in 15 minutes.
 In fact, salmon bites are the easiest protein to air fry since they only take 6 minutes to cook!

-I cannot wait for you to try these caramelized, crispy air fryer salmon bites in my famous sticky homemade teriyaki sauce made from oranges.
+I cannot wait for you to try these crispy air fryer salmon bites coated in my famous sticky, gluten-free homemade teriyaki sauce made from oranges.
 You are going to love it!

 Why you’ll love this air fryer recipe

 - Quick & Easy: Air fryer salmon bites only take 6 minutes to cook.

 - No Oven: No need to wait for an oven to pre-heat or clean up tons of pans.